0xPoe/talks/slides.md

 ## Do you have any questions?

 <!--
-All right, that wraps up my tips for shipping TiKV with Cargo.
+All right, that wraps up my tips from shipping TiKV with Cargo.

 I hope you found these ideas useful and that you can apply some of them in your own projects.